cirello-io/pglock/README.md

 What this means is that, even if two different machines disagree about what time it is, they will still avoid clobbering each other's locks.

+## Go Version Compatibility Promise

+This package follows the same guidance as the Go's:

+> Each major Go release is supported until there are two newer major releases.
+For example, Go 1.5 was supported until the Go 1.7 release, and Go 1.6 was supported until the Go 1.8 release.
+We fix critical problems, including critical security problems, in supported releases as needed by issuing minor revisions (for example, Go 1.6.1, Go 1.6.2, and so on).